PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }
 ```

-Then we add some code to the `startLoading` function to check these info iteratively.
+Subsequent to this, we'll enhance the `startLoading` function, enabling it to iterate through and verify this stored information.

 ```swift
 override func startLoading() {